Local Development Tooling: CMS CLI Reference

 filemanager

-Watch your local directory and automatically upload changes to your HubSpot account on file saves.
-Changes will be live immediately.
+Watch your local directory and automatically upload changes to your HubSpot account on save.
+Any changes made when saving will be live immediately.

 hs watch --account=<name> <src> <dest>